 • Overtime there may be a large loss of neck motion

 • Pain and stiffness is usually worse with upright activity

 • There may be arm pain, pins and needles, numbness and weakness if there has beencompression of a spinal nerve

 • Muscle spasm in the neck and shoulder region

 • There may be popping or grinding with movement of the neck

 Diagnosis and treatment

-Your doctor and physiotherapist will diagnose this condition.
+Your doctor and physiotherapist can diagnose Cervical spondylosis.
 In most cases x-rays are done that will show evidence of degeneration.
 A thorough physical examination will be done by your therapist.
 This would include identifying the main areas requiring treatment as well as identifying any involvement of the spinal nerves.
 It is most common for this condition to be treated with physiotherapy and with medication.